*This is the fifth in a series of six articles about Twitter Social Networking and its use in the Jewelry Industry.

 Social Capital (as defined within this article) works in a similar way, except it refers to the connection that happens between individuals on a Social Networking Service.
 Social Capital grows as connections are made between individuals and firms who assist each other with goods, services or information.
 These relationships grow stronger through referrals, which properly managed, will help drive more interest to your Social Networking account and ultimately more customers to your door.

 Social Capital, along with economic capital, is a valuable mechanism to the economic growth of your business and one whose real value should not be overlooked.

 How can your store use Twitter to begin developing Social Capital?
-Here’s an actual example of how Schnack’s Fine Jewelry (Follow them on Twitter @SchnacksJewelry) in Alexandria, Louisiana used it recently:
+Here’s an actual example of how Schnack’s Fine Jewelry (Follow them on Twitter @SchnacksJewelry) in

 Keep in mind that Social Capital is very much like Good Will.
 It doesn’t happen over night.
 Schnack’s Fine Jewelry is a great example to use, because Schnack’s has been in business since 1865.
 Bill Carstens has embraced Twitter for Schnack’s, understanding that it acts as an extension of the business and gives Schnack’s another way to connect with individuals and firms who may need goods, services or information about jewelry or products that Schnack’s carries.

 Much in the same way, when Debbie Brooks generously agreed to participate in the giveaway in support of Hope House of Central Louisiana, it enhanced the “Tweets4Hope” promotion by giving it a tangible value for those who were asked to donate – the opportunity for a chance to win a Debbie Brooks cell phone bag.

 Someone asked me a month ago – how would you describe your business?
 And my answer was – “We are Rich Media Specialists and Social Capital Strategists.”